k-rajan/discount-assignment/README.md

 Also can use following command for running app: java -jar target/discount-1.0-SNAPSHOT.jar

+### Test
+A sample test is provided at rc/test/java/shopping/InventoryListTest.java to demonstrate it works against sampple input.

 ### Sample input
  Provide input in format as specified in the assignment task: